thandal/nanopy/README.md

 The wallet has a sub-command, `nanopy-wallet open FILE.asc`, to unlock previously encrypted seeds. `open` has the following options.
 * `-i` or `--index`.
 Index of the account unlocked from the seed.
 (Default=0)
 * `-s` or `--send-to`.
 Supply destination address to create a send block.
-  * Send amount is rounded off to 6 decimal places.
 * `--empty-to`.
 Empty out funds to the specified send address.
 * `--unlock`.
 Unlock wallet.
 * `-c` or `--change-rep-to`.
 Supply representative address to change representative.